Fody/Virtuosity/README.md

  * [Ninject Important Note:Your methods/properties to be intercepted must be virtual!](http://innovatian.com/2010/03/using-ninject-extensions-interception-part-1-the-basics/)
  * [NSubstitute:Some operations on non virtual members should throw an exception](http://groups.google.com/group/nsubstitute/browse_thread/thread/407cb0408ce97bfd)

 If you forget to mark something as virtual these tools will not work and fail in sometimes very unhelpful ways.
-So rather than having to remember to mark things as virtual Virtuosity means members will be virtual by default.
+So rather than having to remember to use the virtual keyword Virtuosity means members will be virtual by default.